jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/getting-started_migration.rst

   with other PSR-7 compliant packages.
 - Guzzle's PSR-7 implementation (``guzzlehttp/psr7``) provides an implementation
-  of the interfaces in PSR-7, and several helpful classes and functions to go along with it.
+  of the interfaces in PSR-7, and several helpful classes and functions.
 Both the SDK and Guzzle 6 rely on this package heavily.
 - Guzzle's `Promises/A+ <https://promisesaplus.com>`_ implementation
   (``guzzlehttp/promises``) is used throughout the SDK and Guzzle to provide